jcoudsi/ios-half-rounds-meter/README.md

 #### UIColor *currentValueColor (default : red)

 To change the color of the round which represents the current value.

-In addition, HalfRoundsMeterView inherits from UIView and exposes all its properties and method.

 Usage example
 =============